PzAz04Maus/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/_Master.md

 The GM is fully within his rights to prevent a character from reloading 16 separate handguns with a single Reset Weapons action, even if he technically can carry all of them at once.

- • Communicate (Complex):
+ - Communicate (Complex):
 Common sense dictates that characters can engage in casual chatter while performing other operational actions.
 This action represents dialogue that requires a character’s full attention, as well as any interaction that requires a social skill check.
 Yelling across the street to negotiate with the enemy commander, making a radio call for an air strike, and issuing team orders (see p.
 132)are all examples of complex communication.

- • Don/Doff Clothing: Removing clothing with extreme haste falls under the Ditch Item tactical action.
+ - Don/Doff Clothing: Removing clothing with extreme haste falls under the Ditch Item tactical action.
 Doing so with more care takes a bit more time, as does getting dressed.
 A single Don/Doff Clothing action allows a character to put on or remove one of the following:

-•backpack
+ - backpack
-•body armor
+ - body armor
-•complete set of cold-weather outerwear
+ - complete set of cold-weather outerwear
-•complete set of normal clothing (pants, shirt, footwear, gloves) •load-bearing equipment (LBE)- Putting on miscellaneous accessories such as eye protection, a hat or helmet, a wristwatch, or a wedding ring is incidental to this action.
+ - complete set of normal clothing (pants, shirt, footwear, gloves)
+ - load-bearing equipment (LBE)- Putting on miscellaneous accessories such as eye protection, a hat or helmet, a wristwatch, or a wedding ring is incidental to this action.

- • Field Repair: If a piece of equipment or a vehicle system is disabled (p.
+ - Field Repair: If a piece of equipment or a vehicle system is disabled (p.
 154 and p.
 279, respectively), a character with direct physical access to it may attempt emergency repairs.
 This requires an appropriate skill check – usually Mechanics or Electronics.

 As with all efforts to enact repairs, this check suffers a penalty equal to the item’s or vehicle’s current Wear value.